The Best Men’s Travel Shoes

-Larissa has written about travel shoes for women but now it’s my turn to talk about the best mens travel shoes.
+Larissa has written about the best travel shoes for women, but now it’s my turn to talk about the best mens travel shoes.

 I have only two pairs of shoes with me, both by Ecco.
-I’ve worn Eccos exclusively for about 15 years.
+I’ve worn Eccos almost exclusively for about 20 years.
 They are cut slightly wider in the toe box so they accommodate my size E foot (somewhere between wide and regular).

 They started their journey in August, 2011 at the top of the Rocky Steps in our hometown of Philadelphia.
 Some of their adventures so far have included: hiking along the Great Wall of China, climbing to the top of the ancient ruins at Angkor Wat, spending the night in a cave at a Bedouin camp and yet still looking stylish enough to wear on the streets of Paris.
 They even survived being left outside during a torrential downpour in Bali where the next morning they were as full as bathtubs.
 They dried out by evening and were ready to wear to dinner.